hpi-swa-teaching/SqueakKara/ManualTests.md

 # Manual Tests for SqueakKara

 Most of these should come up when using the project normally.
-This document is more of a concise overview over (mostly UI) functionalities that are not yet being tested and in most cases are difficult to test for.
+This document is more of a concise overview over (mostly UI) functionalities that are not yet being tested and in most cases are difficult to test for automatically.

 ## Block UI
 - [ ] Block UI should have a consistent layout in all Squeak-internal scale factors